acelaya/doctrine-enum-type/README.md

 This package provides a base implementation to define doctrine entity column types that are mapped to `MyCLabs\Enum\Enum` objects.
 That class is defined in the fantastic [myclabs/php-enum](https://github.com/myclabs/php-enum) package.

+If you need support for native PHP 8.1 enums, consider using https://github.com/bpolaszek/doctrine-native-enums

 ### Installation

 The recommended installation method is by using [composer](https://getcomposer.org/)